sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ![image](https://drive.google.com/uc?export=view&id=1534QfOtszExXElbx-IMBFhkNulyzwAJ1)

-Now going back to Windows to add the IP address to an SSH Config file...
+### Now going back to Windows to add the IP address to a Config file:

 #### :arrow_right_hook: Create new Config file for User